Why Ancient Greek Mythology Is Still Relevant Today

-If there is one subject that is still widely taught today, it has to be the subject of ancient Greek mythology.
+If there is one subject that is still widely taught today, it is the subject of ancient Greek mythology.
 It isn’t just taught as part of a literature curriculum at school but is also part of most history lessons.
-Some people might wonder why the world is still so hung up on ancient Greek myths when they are nothing but stories and they came from thousands of years ago.
-However, one look at the vast amount of ancient Greek-themed movies and literature today, people will quickly come to the conclusion that the world is still fascinated with Greek mythology though they might not always be able to say why.
+Some people might wonder why the world is still so interested in ancient Greek myths when they are nothing but stories and they came from thousands of years ago.
+However, one look at the vast amount of ancient Greek-themed movies and literature today, people will quickly come to the conclusion that the world is still fascinated with Greek mythology, although they might not always be able to say why.

 What Did These Myths Do?

 These myths were told to people and it helped them realize the difference between right and wrong.
 It helped them come to terms with how they should be humble and never think themselves immortal or they might just be proven wrong in the most horrible and inopportune of ways.
 Also, these tales tell people of heroes and how true greatness was achieved by those who dared while at the same breath, showing the flaws of these heroes.